spettersson/splunk4patientprivacy/data_guide.md

 On each individual Splunk UF, there should exist a configuration file called [inputs.conf](https://docs.splunk.com/Documentation/Splunk/latest/Admin/Inputsconf) that instructs what log source(s) to collect and how.

-In inputs.conf, you define a monitor stanza that instructs the Splunk UF where to collect logs from—whether a specific file or directory.
+In [inputs.conf](https://docs.splunk.com/Documentation/Splunk/latest/Admin/Inputsconf), you define a monitor stanza that instructs the Splunk UF what path to collect logs from — whether a specific file or directory.
 The UF continuously monitors the specified path, ingesting new log records as they are written.
-Within the stanza, you also specify the sourcetype to assign to the log source and the index where the data should be stored (this information will be carried over to Splunk Enterprise/Cloud).
-As a rule of thumb, if different log sources require distinct sourcetypes or indexes, each should have its own dedicated monitor stanza.
+Within the stanza, you also specify the sourcetype to assign to the log source(s) and the index where it should be stored (this information will be carried over to Splunk Enterprise/Cloud).

 Example monitor stanza:
 ```ini